ucsb-csw8/s23/about.md

 You will be required to submit this form separately for all weeks in which you will need the accommodation.

 ### Deadline extension for zyBook activities
-During the term, you can request **one extension** for a particular week's activities.
 Do not contact us via the Piazza forum or via email.
-Instead, just [submit this form to request an extension]({{ site.exceptions_form }}) and select whether the extension is for the PAs, CAs, and/or LAs.
-* You need to submit this form no later than **within 48 hours** of the respective deadline.
+The **Late Submissions / Partial Score** above covers our policies regarding zyBooks extensions.
 * We will not accept retroactive extension requests for previous weeks.
 * The deadline extensions **do not** apply to the **final project**.